Dense Pneumatic Conveying#

 Insertion Info#

 As said in the previous section, the particles are inserted with the plane insertion method.
-The plane is located at the right side of the pipe.
+The plane, in red, is located at the right-hand side of the pipe.
 As we can see from the following figure, the plane is positioned at an angle.
 Since the plane insertion method will insert one particle in a cell that is intersected by the plane, we need to place the plane so it does not intersect the area above the solid object.
 Particles have an initial velocity in x-direction in order to speed up the packing process and in y-direction to have more collisions and randomness in the distribution.

 subsection insertion info